UNIFIED COMMAND FREQUENTLY ASKED QUESTIONS

 Have any environmentally sensitive areas been impacted by the incident?

 There are two recognized environmentally sensitive areas within the impacted site, Goat Island and Santa Anna Bayou Marsh.
-As of April 10, neither area has been impacted by the product in the Houston Ship Channel.
+To date, neither area has been impacted by the product in the Houston Ship Channel.
 Protective boom barriers remain in place to protect sensitive areas of concern.

 To view a map showing the extent and location of all currently deployed boom placements, visit: https://itcresponse.com/category/imagery/.